R4ynaud/SQL-Server-2019-Always-ON-Installation-and-Configuration-on-Windows-Server-2019/README.md

 ![image](https://user-images.githubusercontent.com/93924485/230378841-fef585ef-e6c8-48a6-814f-f0c758cc1759.png)

 ### 26-) Birkaç uyarı ile test işlemimiz tamamlandı.
-View Report… ile rapora göz atabilir ve sonrasında Finish ile test işlemimizi tamamlayabiliriz.
+"View Report..." ile rapora göz atabilir ve sonrasında Finish ile test işlemimizi tamamlayabiliriz.
 ###      Our testing process has been completed with a few warnings.
 You can check the report by clicking on "View Report..." and then complete the testing process by clicking on "Finish".